propalparolnapervom/OS/RedHat/Installation/REDHAT Installation on VirtualBox.md

 -> *System* -> *Processor* tab -> Set necessary configuration for CPU -> *Network* -> *Adapter 1* tab ->

 ```
       #"NAT"
       This is the easiest to manage and will be fine for many uses.
       Using NAT, the VM will be able to access resources on your network or the Internet.
       However services, such as a web server, running inside the VM won’t be directly accessible from outside of the VM.

       #"Bridged Adapter"
       In this configuration, the VM gets its own IP address, usually using your network’s DHCP server.
       The VM appears on the network the same way a physical computer would with its own hardware MAC address.
       The host’s network adapter is shared by a device driver that is installed by VirtualBox.
       The VM’s virtual network adapter can only be bridged to one physical network adapter at a time.
       If your system has more than one network adapter you need to choose which one to attach to.
       If your system switches between wired and wireless connections, you will need to switch bridged adapters for the VM.

-Attached to: Bridged Adapter    <== "Bridged Adapter" to attach the VM directly to the physical network
+Attached to: Bridged Adapter
 ```

 -> *Storage* -> Highlight *Empty* under *Controller: IDE* -> On the right click the CD icon -> *Choose Virtual Optical Disk File* -> Choose previously downloaded RHEL `.iso` DVD file -> *OK* button